tdegeus/goose-thesis/README.md

     ...
     \end{document}
     ```
-    while in the chapters you just have to put `\putbib` where you want the bibliography.
+    whereas in the chapters, you just have to put `\putbib` where you want the bibliography.
     See also the [bibunits example](examples/bibunits/).

 *   `showlinks`